Reception Class News

 Maths; counting and arrangement of shapes

 Over the next few weeks, we’ll be revisiting mathematical skills learnt across the year.
-This week, we’ve been counting collections of objects from larger sets.
+This week, we’ve been revisiting number patterns, such as double facts.

 In provision, we’ve been using Tangram pictures to match position, orientation and arrangement of shapes.